kingjinho/notes_os/ch1.what_is_os/README.md

   - SmartPhone, TV, PC, Laptop, Watch

 - Necessity of OS
-  - `In early days, computer did not require any rules` because computer during these days `only performed designated computation`
+  - `In early days, computer did not require any rules` because computer during those days `only performed designated computation`
   - As computer and its components grow and `perform additional complex things, computer start to need sets of rules to manage itself, and this is where OS comes into play`